amqndin/vim-bolt-highlight/README.md

+> **Vibecoded.** Vimscript + regex is a miserable way to spend human
+> attention.
+Every line in this repo was written by an LLM because I
+> value my sanity.

-# vim-mcfunction-highlighter
+# vim-bolt-highlight
-A powerful syntax highlighter for mcfunction (the format for Minecraft datapack functions) in vim.
+A syntax highlighter for mcfunction (Minecraft datapack functions) and [Bolt](https://github.com/mcbeet/bolt) (hybrid mcfunction + Python) in vim.
-Instead of simply highlighting a few keywords, it aims to tell you exactly how the game will interpret the commands in order to greatly reduce development time.
+Beyond simple keyword highlighting, it aims to surface exactly how the game will interpret each command to reduce development time.

 <img width="1920" height="1048" alt="vim-mcfunction-highlighter-test" src="https://github.com/user-attachments/assets/8f60ed33-1ee0-4c0b-b9fd-361ccbd2e759" />